 Starting on the Isle of Vatersay you will finish at the most northerly point of the Isle of Lewis, the Butt of Lewis lighthouse.

-Lewis and Harris are particularly close to my heart as I am from Stornoway (the capital of Lewis and Harris) so I have also written a post of 8 Of The Best Things To Do On The Isle Of Lewis, from the Callanish Stones to the Gearrannan Blackhouse Village and I look to write a similar post shortly on the best things to do on The Isle of Harris.
+Lewis and Harris are particularly close to my heart as I am from Stornoway (the capital of Lewis and Harris) so I have also written a post of The Best Things To Do On The Isle Of Lewis, from the Callanish Stones to the Gearrannan Blackhouse Village and I look to write a similar post shortly on the best things to do on The Isle of Harris.

 Now I don’t like to refer to this one as a gem, it doesn’t feel appropriate but it is certainly very interesting and something you need to visit.